 When I grew up in 1940s and 1950s Britain, many more letters were written than today.
-This was because there was no email, and telephoning was very expensive indeed by the norms of the time.
+There was no email, and telephoning was very expensive indeed by the norms of the time.
 In fact telephoning has become progressively cheaper in real terms over the years.
 So people wrote a lot of letters.

 Notepaper could be any size but it was usually something between A4 and A5, not that these sizes had been heard of at the time and the Post Office did not insist on particular sizes.
 Foolscap was normally reserved for business use.

-Some individuals and some households had their notepaper pre-printed with their address at the top right hand side of the page, but sometimes in the centre.
+Some individuals and some households had their notepaper pre-printed with their address, normally at the top right hand corner of the page, but sometimes in the centre.
 Such paper was known as headed notepaper.
-It could be bought to order at any stationers and was another standard present.
+It could be bought to order at any stationers and was another standard birthday or Christmas present.

 Sometimes instead of being pre-printed, writing paper was embossed at the time of use with an embosser.
 Embossers had to be specially made for each address or set of words, so were usually used by wealthier families, professionals and businesses.
 The paper was placed between the two plates - see the photo - and the lever was pressed down hard, so that the plates pressed (embossed) the address onto the paper.

-In the 1950s envelopes for social correspondence were usually bought at the same time as notepaper to make a matching set, and were of a size and colour to fit the notepaper when it was folded either into four quarters or into thirds lengthways.
+Envelopes for social correspondence were usually bought at the same time as notepaper to make matching sets, and were of a size and colour to fit the notepaper when it was folded either into four quarters or into thirds lengthways.

-Envelopes made of brown paper were cheaper to buy and were normally used by less prestigious businesses and for bills.
+Envelopes made of brown paper were cheaper to buy and were normally used by less prestigious businesses and for paying bills by cheque.

-For women, it was normal practice for the notepaper and envelopes to be kept together with stamps in a writing case - see the illustration at the top of the page.
-(Men had their bureaus.)
+For women, it was normal practice for the notepaper and envelopes to be kept together with postage stamps in a writing case, chosen to reflect their personality.
+Men had their bureaus.

 Writing cases were common fall-back presents when one couldn't think what else to buy a woman or a young girl.